danielwilczak101/EasyControls/testing/pi_i2c_solinoid_test/Readme.md

 Test fire solinoid using i2c.

 ## Problem:
-LED would not turn on and I2C code is poorly understood and written.
+LED would not turn on and I2C code is poorly understood and written were number 1 would not work.

 ## Wiring:
 Wiring was a combination of i2c wiring and solinoid firing.